 Continuing Education Committee

-The GoodTherapy.org Continuing Education Commitee is an important aspect of our efforts to provide quality continuing education events for our members.
+The GoodTherapy Continuing Education Commitee is an important aspect of our efforts to provide quality online continuing education events for mental health professionals.
 The Continuing Education Committee reviews potential CE presenters and topics, as well as coordinates our online CE events.

 Chen Z. Oren, PhD Continuing Education Committee Member